-D1 this skill is taught in induction and students learn to manage their own time and to organise their work schedule to be able to meet deadlines.

-D2 these skills are taught in induction.
+- D1 this skill is taught in induction and students learn to manage their own time and to organise their work schedule to be able to meet deadlines. - D2 these skills are taught in induction.
 Formative feedback guides written skills.
-Oral presentation skills are practised in seminars.

-D3 Study skills are presented in induction.
+Oral presentation skills are practised in seminars. - D3 Study skills are presented in induction.
 Private study provides an opportunity to practise independent working.
-Team working is practised in a number of modules, having first been demonstrated in a video.

-D4 Workshops are the principal means by which the skills are taught.
+Team working is practised in a number of modules, having first been demonstrated in a video. - D4 Workshops are the principal means by which the skills are taught.
 They are then practised throughout the degree programme to prepare coursework and to communicate with other students and staff.

-D1 This is tested indirectly through the need to meet rigid deadlines.

-D2 Written communication is tested through unseen exams and assessed coursework (essays and projects).
-Oral presentation is tested in a number of modules.

-D3 This is tested in a number of modules, often through a team presentation or report.
-D4 Initially tested in an IT module through exam and coursework, but indirectly tested in coursework throughout the programme.
+- D1 This is tested indirectly through the need to meet rigid deadlines. - D2 Written communication is tested through unseen exams and assessed coursework (essays and projects).
+Oral presentation is tested in a number of modules. - D3 This is tested in a number of modules, often through a team presentation or report. - D4 Initially tested in an IT module through exam and coursework, but indirectly tested in coursework throughout the programme.

-12Programme Curriculum, Structure and FeaturesBasic structure of the programme
+12 Programme Curriculum, Structure and Features

+Basic structure of the programme

-You spend half of your time studying economics, which includes economic analysis methodology, as well as options involving the study of the British, European or world economies.
-At Stages 2 and 3 half your time is spent studying economics through modules such as micro- and macroeconomic analysis, and methods of econometric analysis.
+You spend half of your time studying economics, which includes economic analysis methodology, analyzing economic data and mathematics for economics.
+At Stages 2 and 3 half your time is spent studying economics through modules such as micro- and macroeconomic analysis.